Generate Free Let’s Encrypt SSL on Ubuntu 24.04

 Generate a certificate without a web server

-You can create a standalone certificate with web server capabilities even if you do not have a web server installed.
+You can create a standalone Let’s Encrypt SSL certificate on Ubuntu 24.04 even if you don’t have a web server like Apache or Nginx installed yet.

 The server must still be accessible from the internet on port 80 even without a web server.